 When and Where?

-Generally training opportunities for cadets occur during weekly Parades within school grounds on Thursdays, but there will also be whole day and weekend Field Days outside of school, and Annual Camp with cadets from other CCF contingents.
-Information will be given nearer the time and parental consent forms will be issue.
+Generally, training opportunities for cadets occur during weekly Parades within school grounds on Thursdays, but there will also be whole day and weekend Field Days outside of school, and Annual Camp with cadets from other CCF contingents.
+Information will be given nearer the time and parental consent forms will be issued.